pratikdk/transformers_keras_dataloader/README.md

 ```
 ##  Usage

-### Using EmbeddingDataLoader class
+### Using EmbeddingDataloader class

-Train by using EmbeddingDataLoader class to generate **word embeddings** for downstream training
+Train by using EmbeddingDataloader class to generate **word embeddings** for downstream training
 ```
 from transformers_keras_dataloader import load_pretrained_model_and_tokenizer
-from transformers_keras_dataloader import EmbeddingDataLoader
+from transformers_keras_dataloader import EmbeddingDataloader

 tokenizer, model = load_pretrained_model_and_tokenizer(pretrained_model_name_or_path = "bert-base-uncased",